 COVID-19 Response Plan

-As the COVID-19 pandemic continues to evolve, TCC is actively monitoring best practices and updating guidance based on the recommendations of the Centers for Disease Control (CDC), State, and local health authorities.
+As the COVID-19 pandemic continues to evolve, TCC is actively monitoring best practices and updating guidance based on the recommendations of the Centers for Disease Control (CDC), state, and local health authorities.
 In February of 2022, the CDC introduced new criteria to classify COVID-19 risks on a county level.
 The COVID-19 Community Level tool uses three metrics: new cases, new hospital admissions, and percent of staffed inpatient beds occupied by COVID-19 patients.
 These are more accurate metrics to reflect the current situation in Tulsa County.
-Levels can be low, medium, or high; to see current levels visit Tulsa County COVID-19 Data.
+Levels can be low, medium, or high; check the COVID webpage to see current level.
 As this guidance and local circumstances change, TCC leadership will regularly evaluate this policy.
 Please check back often for the most recent version.

-As we enter a new semester, our COVID-19 practices will continue and have been effective at helping keep the transmission of the virus low.
+As we enter a new semester, our COVID practices will continue, and have been effective at helping keep transmission of the virus low.
 We have found that the measures that are most effective at keeping our campuses open are to wear a mask, watch your distance, and get vaccinated.
-Most importantly, if you are sick, stay home, report to TCC Public Health using the COVID-19 Report Form, and get tested.
+Most importantly, if you are sick, stay home, report to TCC Public Health using the COVID Report Form, and get tested.